cheatham1/ITC/README.md

 # ITC

-Bearer token to be added to JS

-var JWTtoken = <ENTER BEARER TOKEN HERE>
+Fow the webdataconnector: Bearer token needs to be added to JS (var JWTtoken = <ENTER BEARER TOKEN HERE>)